Saints Spotlight: Women in Engineering

 In honor of International Women in Engineering Day, we are highlighting stories of current and past female students who pursued a degree in engineering.
 This international awareness campaign helps raise the profile of women in engineering, promotes equal opportunities for women in the industry, and celebrates the achievements of women engineers throughout the world.
 If you would like to share your story, please send us an email.
-Now introducing your fellow Saints, meet Fran, Micaylla, Jessica, Sarah, and Natalie!
+Now introducing the Saints!
+Meet Fran, Micaylla, Jessica, Sarah, and Natalie!

 Fran Eide ‘83 came to Saint Martin’s in the fall of 1981 as a transfer student from Grays Harbor Community College (GHCC).
 Eide has had a successful career and recently retired from the City of Olympia after serving over 20 years as the City’s engineer.
 As a first-generation college student, she understands the importance of mentorship and serves as a valuable mentor with the engineering senior design class.